LinkedEarth/paleobook_template/README.md

 3. Submit a **Gallery Submission** issue via the PaleoBooks repo ([accessible here](https://github.com/LinkedEarth/PaleoBooks/issues)) using the provided template.
 As an example, these are the relevant inputs for submitting this book to the Gallery:

+If this were associated with my personal account (as it likely is with yours), the submission form would look like this:

 - repo_name: paleobook_template
 - repo_url: [`https://github.com/jordanplanders/paleobook_template`](https://github.com/jordanplanders/paleobook_template)
 - host: [`https://jordanplanders.github.io`](https://jordanplanders.github.io)